Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$: Introduction

 The fundamental requirement for a material to produce a current via the BPVE is the broken inversion symmetry which allows the asymmetric photoexcitation of charge carriers induced by electron-phonon or electron-electron scattering.
-BPVE has recently drawn attention in class of materials like hybrid perovskites, polar topological insulators, Weyl semimetals \cite{PhysRevLett.116.237402, PhysRevB.95.035134, PhysRevLett.109.116601, PhysRevB.106.195126, PhysRevB.97.241118}.
-Chalcopyrite semicondictors have drawn attention for its potential application as a nonlinear optical material \cite{PhysRevMaterials.4.064602, PhysRevB.106.125112}.
-ZnGeP$_2$ is a one of the chalcopyrite semicondictor is thought to be derived from zinc-blende III-V parent compound GaP by replacing pairs of neighboring group-III elements Ga by a group II-Zn or group IV-Ge atoms.
-In chalcopyrite structures, c/a ration is slightly lower than 2 which produces a compressive uniaxial strain and effects on the Brillouin zone (BZ) of zinc-blende structures.
-The conduction-band minimum of the mother structure of GaP at X point in the BZ is folded onto the $\Gamma$ point of the ZnGeP$_2$ \cite{PhysRevB.60.8087}.
+BPVE has recently drawn attention in class of materials like hybrid perovskites, topological insulators, Weyl semimetals \cite{PhysRevLett.116.237402, PhysRevB.95.035134, PhysRevLett.109.116601, PhysRevB.106.195126, PhysRevB.97.241118}.
+Chalcopyrite semicondictors have drawn attention for its potential application as a nonlinear optical material \cite{PhysRevMaterials.4.064602}. {\bs{ Therefore, they provide a new test bed to study BPVE as it includes both topological and non-topological materials \cite{PhysRevLett.106.016402, PhysRevB.106.125112}. }}ZnGeP$_2$ is a one of the chalcopyrite semicondictor {\bs {derived from zinc-blende III-V parent compound GaP where group III-Ga is replaced by group II-Zn and group IV-Ge atoms.}} In chalcopyrite structures, c/a ratio ({\bs{where a, c are the lattice parameters)}} is slightly lower than 2 {\bs{ compared to its ideal zinc-blende structures.
+This produces a compressive uniaxial strain which affects the Brillouin zone (BZ) of zinc-blende structures. }}The conduction-band minimum of the mother structure of GaP at X point in the BZ is folded onto the $\Gamma$ point of the ZnGeP$_2$ \cite{PhysRevB.60.8087}.
 Therefore, $\Gamma$ point in the BZ has a strong impact on optical response of chalcopyrite compounds \cite{Rud1996, petcu1996band, mccrae1994polarized, PhysRevB.18.7099, PhysRevB.60.8087, PhysRevB.30.741}.
-A model was proposed based on the splittings of the low-lying conduction-band states at $\Gamma$ point in order to explain the strong peak in the photoluminescence spectra \cite{Rud1996, petcu1996band, mccrae1994polarized}.
-Controlled doping of Sc atoms in ZnGeP$_2$ move the Fermi level upward to 0.8 eV \cite{voevodin2023electrical}.
+A model was proposed based on the splittings of the low-lying conduction-band states at $\Gamma$ point in order to explain the strong peak in the photoluminescence spectra \cite{Rud1996, petcu1996band, mccrae1994polarized}. {\bs{Controlled doping of Sc atoms in ZnGeP$_2$ move the chemical potential of 0.8 eV \cite{voevodin2023electrical} above Fermi level.}}